ropensci-archive/roweb2/content/technotes/2018-02-20-webmockr-intro.md

 Up until now the stubs we've created have only set what to match on, but have not set what to return.
 With `to_return` you can set response headers, response body, and response HTTP status code.
-You don't match requests on these three things, but rather they determine what's returne in the response.
+You don't match requests on these three things, but rather they determine what's returned in the response.

 Here, we'll state that we want an HTTP status of 418 returned: